TharushaW22/Sustainable-Product-Advisor/README.md

 # Sustainable-Product-Advisor
-🌍 Sustainable Product Advisor
+Sustainable Product Advisor
-📌 Project Overview

-Sustainable Product Advisor is a multi-agent system that helps users discover eco-friendly products, calculate their sustainability scores, and identify recycling options.
+Sustainable Product Advisor is a multi-agent system that helps users discover eco-friendly products, calculate their eco scores, and identify recycling options.
 The system is built with four agents:

 	Recommendation Agent – Orchestrates the workflow and integrates results.